xuantiep/xdeb-org/content/post/server-firewall-with-nftables.md

 }
 ~~~~

+My suggestion is to copy the above to a proper editor and set the type to bash/shell.
+Then you can easily read the rules and the comments.

-I generate the above from [an Ansible template](https://github.com/frjo/ansible-roles/blob/master/common/templates/etc/nftables.conf.j2) in my "common" role that I deploy to all my server.
+I generate the above from [an Ansible template](https://github.com/frjo/ansible-roles/blob/master/common/templates/etc/nftables.conf.j2) in my "common" role that I deploy to all my servers.
 See [frjo/ansible-roles](https://github.com/frjo/ansible-roles) for more information.

 ## Monitor nftables